 As consumers, we all know plastics are everywhere.
-We've produced more plastic in the last 10 years than in the whole of the 20th century, and 50% of the plastics we use, we use only just once.
+We've produced more plastic in the last ten years than in the whole of the 20th century, and we use 50% of the plastics we use only once.
 From the Arctic, where the majority of UK plastics end up, to the Gulf of Mexico Dead Zone to the Great Pacific Garbage Patch, it’s everywhere.
 In fact, it circles the earth in ways you wouldn’t expect due to ocean currents and seasonal changes.
-Today we're looking at 5 ways to tackle Ocean Plastics.
+Today, we're looking at five ways to tackle Ocean Plastics.

 “At least 8 millions tonnes of plastic leak into the ocean each year...
 Without action, the ocean is expected to contain more plastics than fish by 2050.”

 Recycle plastic bottles, ask for non-plastic straws in restaurants, and at home choose eco-friendly straws instead of plastic alternatives.
 Use non-plastic cutlery and choose reusable cups, not disposables.
 There are tonnes of reusable cups on the market, such as Enviro-Cups, for events.